dianamediana/Mobs3/README.md

-I have faced no problems while preparing and completing this task Laboratory Work 4
+I have faced no problems while preparing and completing this task